 Organizing and removing layers

-Add and rearrange multiple fills, strokes, shadows and inner shadows.
+Add and rearrange multiple fills, borders (including gradient colors), shadows and inner shadows.
 Click and drag the style up or down to reorder it.
 The easiest way to remove a style is to drag it outside the Inspector.
 Another option is to right-click to show the option menu, then click Delete.

 From solid colors to different types of gradients to images, there are many different fills you can add to your layers.
 To switch between them, click the fill color icon and choose one of the top three icons.
 Each fill has opacity control on the right of the fill color.

 At the bottom of the fill popup is a library of colors including Global colors, Document colors, and Recently used.
 Add any color or gradient to these libraries.

 There are also numerous ways to animate layer fills—including image fills—in Studio.